emailing-solution/reporting/README.md

 ![](https://i.imgur.com/TUxNAoF.png)
  - threads :  number of accounts opened in same time
- - subject : search for emails contains subject
+ - subject : search for emails contains that subject

 In order to this application work you need **chrome version 75**